 We work diligently to keep their coops and lots clean.
 One of the things we hear a lot is that “Your farm doesn’t stink”.
 I’m always amazed at that statement and sad at the same time.
 Chickens are basically clean animals.
 Unlike dogs and cats, you can recycle their manure to fertilize gardens whether vegetable or flower gardens.
 We clean coops once a week during the winter months, and in the summer only once every two weeks.

 We are the Muse family.
-We have four children ages 12, 15, 17, and 18.
-Our farm consists of grandparents, moms, grandchildren, and uncles and we operate from our own property.
-We have 11 acres, and we have rabbits we sell as well chickens, mealworms, and fertile eggs.
+We have four children.
+We have 11 acres, and we have cows, rabbits we sell as well chickens, mealworms, and fertile eggs.

 We work hard to keep our breeders close to American Poultry Association’s line of Standard of Perfection.
 We’re not experts, but we do research and study constantly to try to obtain a certain quality for the chicks we hatch.
 We sell from our barn, as well as ship chicks and fertile eggs in an effort to preserve at least a small percentage of heritage breed chickens.

 We, at Egg Well Farm, consider ourselves breeders, not a hatchery, but we definitely have a lot to learn about breeding.
 I can’t help to take offense at being called a hatchery.
 We are still a family owned and family run farm.